NET WORTH: $38.1 billion

 FUNDING AREAS: Technological advance, clean energy

 OVERVIEW: Page sits on the boards of several nonprofits, but his personal philanthropy seems to be channeled through Google.
 Most of his giving is directed toward technological advancement, particularly in the clean energy sector.
-His own foundation, the Carl Victor Page Memorial Fund, had assets of over a billion dollars at the end of 2013, though most of its giving goes through donor advised funds such as the Vanguard Charitable Endowment, making it virtually impossible to see where Page's money is actually going, if it's going anywhere at all.
+His own foundation, the Carl Victor Page Memorial Fund, has assets of over a billion dollars, though most of its giving goes through donor advised funds such as the Vanguard Charitable Endowment, making it virtually impossible to see where Page's money is actually going, if it's going anywhere at all.

 PROFILE: Ever since he built a programmable plotter and inkjet printer out of Legos during his days at Stanford, Larry Page has refused to see limits in what he can do.
 This attitude is what he has referred to as "...a healthy disregard for the impossible."
 Originally from Michigan, Page did his undergraduate work at University of Michigan before attending Stanford for his graduate degrees.
 After Stanford, Page cofounded Google, where he is currently the CEO.

-PHILOSOPHY: Page has amassed his fortune largely by taking risks and doing things others said couldn't be done, and his philanthropic endeavors reflect much the same philosophy.
+PHILOSOPHY: Page has amassed his fortune largely by taking risks.
+His philanthropic endeavors reflect much the same philosophy.
 In an interview with the Academy of Achievement in 2000, Page said:

 I think there is tremendous responsibility (to go along with success and wealth).
 If I was not in this situation, my biggest concern would be the concentration of wealth and power in a very small number of people.
 On the other hand, it is nice to be rewarded for what you do.
 There are a lot of things I would like to do in the world that having a lot of resources would really help with.